thosgood/this-weeks-finds/markdown/151-200/week174.md

 paragraph began, but since LR is its own adjoint, it becomes a comonoid object in two other ways.
 Amazingly, the I = N equations are equivalent to the fact that all three comonoid structures agree!
-I leave this as an exercise for the insanely energetic reader\...
-I\'ve worked it out before, and I rechecked it this morning in bed.
-I don\'t know if a proof exists in the literature, but from what Mueger writes, I suspect maybe you can catch glimpses of it in Appendix A3 of this book:
+I leave this as an exercise for the insanely energetic reader...
+I've worked it out before, and I rechecked it this morning in bed.
+I don't know if a proof exists in the literature, but from what Mueger writes, I suspect maybe you can catch glimpses of it in Appendix A3 of this book: